How to Apply to the Finance Justice Fund

 Loan capital is intended to support new lending activity.

 Overall, OFN will balance deployment speed with our commitment to reach more of our members, particularly those with less access to capital.
 The Finance Justice Fund’s goal is to provide long-term financing.
-Applicants that are currently in underwriting are expected to be funded in 2021.
-We anticipate notifying the next round of applications selected for underwriting by August 30, 2021, and anticipate funding these applications in 2022.

 Grant decisions are made at the same time as loan decisions.

-There is not a required deployment period but the loan must be fully drawn at closing and interest will begin accruing at that time.
+There is not a required deployment period but the loan must typically be fully drawn at closing and interest will begin accruing at that time.

 Yes, but there may be some limitations.